Emmotes/ic_modron_library/docs/windfall.md

 {:/nomarkdown}

 <span class="champIntro">Windfall is normally a melee champion but her Blue Dragon specialisation will make her a magic attacker instead.
-Because of this I'm including both variants of the Magic core.</span>
+Because of this I'm including both variants of the Magic core and Strong core.</span>

 <span class="modronColumn">
     <span class="buffboxCol" id="buffbox">